utopia-php/http/README.md

 $http->start();
 ```

-> When using PHP FPM, you can use command `php -S localhost:80 src/server.php` to run HTTP server locally
+> When using PHP FPM, you can use the command `php -S localhost:80 src/server.php` to run the HTTP server locally

 #### Using Swoole server